rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 Example: `[Cambridge, Mass.] : Printed by Samuel Green, 1668`

-**Note: Samuel Green was located in Cambridge, Mass., from 1660 to 1672
+**Note on distribution statement:** `Samuel Green was located in Cambridge, Mass., from 1660 to 1672`

 <a name="4.216.4.3">4.216.4.3</a> Make a note when supplying a place of distribution and justification for the supplied place is necessary (see [4.211.98.1](/DCRMR/books/ppdm/Place-of-distribution/#4.221.98.1).

 Example: `[Paris]`

 (*Comment:* Imprint reads: “à l’enseigne de l’éléphant,” the trade sign of a Parisian printer)

 Example: `[London]`

 (*Comment:* Imprint reads: “sold in St. Paul’s Church Yard”)

 <a name="4.216.4.4">4.216.4.4</a> Make a note if the reason for supplying the place is not apparent from the rest of the description to indicate the source of the information (see [4.211.99.3](/DCRMR/books/ppdm/Place-of-distribution/#4.211.99.3)).